-Safintra 0.47mm thick, AZ 150 Zincal® Tufdek® IBR profiled roof sheeting, fixed to intermediate steel purlins at 1900mm centres and to ridge and eaves purlins at 1600mm centres, with 12 x 65mm Metalfix Fixtite™ or Safintra approved hex head self-drilling fasteners at every second crest, at intermediate purlins and at every crest at eave purlins.
-Side laps to be stitched at 500mm centres between purlins with a #14 x 22mm Metalfix stitching fastener, in accordance with manufacturer's recommendations.
+Safintra 0.47mm thick, AZ 150 Zincal® Tufdek® IBR profiled roof sheeting, fixed to intermediate coated steel purlins at 1900mm centres and to ridge and eaves purlins at 1600mm centres, with #12 x 65mm Fixtite™ metal fasteners or Safintra approved hex head self-drilling fasteners at every second crest, at intermediate purlins and at every crest at eave purlins.
+Side laps to be stitched at 500mm centres between purlins with a #14 x 22mm metal stitching fastener, in accordance with manufacturer’s recommendations.

 The sheeting shall be Tufdek® IBR type profile as manufactured by Safintra.
 The profile shall be roll-formed with 5 trapezoidal ribs at 171mm centres with an effective cover width of 686mm.
 The rib height shall be 36.5mm and shall be fixed in accordance with the manufacturer’s recommendations.